Neo-Nazism: China

 There is a neo-Nazi music subculture in China, with government unofficially tolerating pro-Han bands and cracking down on minority artists.
 Beijing based Goatowarex has many Nazi bands on its label, including Gestapo 666, Satanic Warmaster and Zyklon SS.

 According to Global Network on Extremism and Technology, there exists a neo-Nazi movement in China's Inner Mongolia.

+Indonesia

+Sukarno admired Nazi Germany under Hitler: "It's in the Third Reich that the Germans will see Germany at the apex above other nations in this world," he said in 1963.
+Al Chaidar, a terrorism researcher from Malikussaleh University, estimated that the Neo-Nazi network in Indonesia is around 300 men strong.
+An Indonesian man influenced by neo-Nazism is suspected of perpetrating the November 2025 Jakarta school bombing in which 97 people were wounded.